 When cycling in a group, the drafting effect is more pronounced with more riders in front of you.
 The graph above shows that the second cyclist in a group of two gets a 15% drafting effect, while the eighth rider can get up to 35%.
 However, keep in mind that these values are based on a simulation of highly aerodynamic riders on time trial bikes, and the values can easily double if you are in a group on regular road bikes.

-The ideal position in a peloton or group is about 5 to 7 riders into the pack.
-This optimizes aerodynamic gain while still being able to react to the front and minimize the risk of crashing or the "accordion effect".
-Make a Friend Faster
+The best position in a peloton or group is about 5 to 7 riders back from the front.
+This allows for maximum aerodynamic advantage while still being able to respond to movements at the front and reduce the risk of crashing or experiencing the “accordion effect.”

 Here is another tip: stay a few riders back in the peloton.
 This position allows you to react to attacks, avoid crashes, and prevent the “elastic effect” or “accordion effect.”
 Being further back only slightly improves drafting.
 It’s not surprising that most general classification riders prefer this position in the peloton.